jdittrich/userNeedResearchBook/text/allURBook.md

 the activities, motivations and problems of our research participants.

-Contrary to a common misconception of user need research, our inquiry will not be (directly) about future ideas and design – we are not going to ask »do you think that a [gadget] would help you?«.
-If you would ask whether a particular idea would be a great thing to have in the future you would have to ask again for the next idea you have.
-In addition, it is very hard to reliably guess if something would be a great thing to have in the future.
-Instead of dealing with ideas directly we will find out about the how and why of our participant’s actions and thus set a reliable foundation for our designs.
+Contrary to a common misconception of user need research, our inquiry will not be (directly) about future ideas and design – we are will not ask »do you think that a [gadget] would help you?«.  yes, you *could* ask whether a particular thing would be a great to have in the future.
+But then you
+would have to ask again for the next idea you have.
+Furthermore, it is very hard to reliably guess if something would be a great thing to have in the future.
+Instead of dealing with ideas directly we will find out about the how and why of our participant’s activities and thus set a reliable foundation for our designs.

-Even though we don’t ask our research participants what they want, we think of them as competent in what they do.
+Think of your participants as as competent in what they do.
 This is contrary to the idea of designers and programmers as people who improve the lives of those who »don’t get it«.
 Instead, we assume that the participants of our research have a reason of doing their work the way they do it.
-We try to find out what they do and why they do it.
+We try to find out these reasons behind their activities.

-Getting to know the how and why about the users actions will allow us to evaluate our ideas (does it match their ideas of good work?) and to get inspiration for new ideas (how can we support this motivation?)
+Getting to know the »how« and »why« of the users actions will allow us to evaluate our ideas (does it match their ideas of good work?) and to get inspiration for new ideas (how can we support this motivation?)

 ## Inform and get Consent

-As you have found a participant, a place and have your equipment ready we can start with the actual interview at the time and date set.
+When you have found a participant, a place, a time and have your equipment ready we can start with the actual research session.

-Actually it is pretty straight forward: be friendly.
-If you come to their place (which is preferable, since you can observe the actual context) be a nice guest; if they come to your place or you meet in some »neutral space« be a nice host.
+It is pretty straight forward: be friendly.
+If you come to their place (which is preferable, since you can observe the actual context) be a nice guest; if they come to your place or you meet in some »neutral space«, be a nice host.

 Greet the participant and thank for his/her time:

 <div class="example">

 Hello Lisa, great to meet you.
-I'm pleased that you could free some time for showing and telling me how you work.
+I’m pleased, that you could free some time for showing and telling me how you work.

 </div>

-You may sprinkle in a bit of smalltalk
+You may sprinkle in a bit of smalltalk:

 <div class="example">Did you have a good start into the day?</div>

-For all research, participants should at least roughly know what it is about.
-You don't need to reveal all your questions and topics you are thinking about but the general topic should be described
+Participants should at least roughly know what the research is about.
+You don't need to reveal all your questions and topics but the general topic should be described

 <div class="example">

-We want to improve the workflow in the design process in order to be able to design solutions for people who do graphic design.
+This reserach helps us to improve the workflow in the design process in order to be able to design solutions for people who do graphic design.

 </div>